roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 16: Beth's Last Virgin Hole ****** byTx_Tall_Tales© I wasn't easy on her, and fucked her face pretty aggressively, but couldn't get Beth's admonition out of my mind.
+I wasn't easy on her, and fucked her face pretty aggressively, but couldn't get Beth's admonition out of my mind.
 I looked around and saw that Jim was seated on the bed behind me, and Karen was hidden from my view.
 I had a pretty good idea what she was up to.
 I pulled my cock out of Robin's warm and willing mouth and helped her stand, then took her hand and guided her around the bed.

  I sat beside Jim, and encouraged Robin to get back to work.
 It was fun to watch, the two sisters doing their best to satisfy us.
 After a minute or two it looked like Jim was getting too close.
 I leaned over and tapped Karen on the shoulder.
 "Ease up sweetheart, and come over here and help your little sister."